kantox/kantox.github.io/_posts/2019-12-30-iteraptor-for-elixir.md

 %{"foo" => %{"bar" => %{"baz" => "zoo"}, "boo" => 42}}
 ```

-**`Iteraptor.Extras.bury/(term, key, value, opts)`** — puts the value under the deeply nested key, creating all the intermediate terms if needed.
+**`Iteraptor.Extras.bury(term, key, value, opts)`** — puts the value under the deeply nested key, creating all the intermediate terms if needed.

 - _term_: term to bury the value into
 - _key_: key to bury the value under